Parental kidnapping Texas law

 The statute also states, “A noncustodial parent commits an offense if, with the intent to interfere with the lawful custody of a child younger than 18 years, the noncustodial parent knowingly entices or persuades the child to leave the custody of the custodial parent, guardian, or person standing in the stead of the custodial parent or guardian of the child.”

-Is parental kidnapping a felony in Texas?
+Is parental kidnapping a felony in Texas according to the parental kidnapping Texas law?

-A parent may face additional jail time and fines if the offense occurs in conjunction with other crimes, including child abuse and/or if a weapon was used during the crime.
+If Texas parents kidnapped a child, the parents may face additional jail time and fines if the offense occurs in conjunction with other crimes, including child abuse and/or if a weapon was used during the crime.
 Since parental kidnapping and associated charges are considered criminal offenses, you should consult a criminal lawyer if you are either accusing someone of parental kidnapping or have been accused of parental abduction yourself.

 We know occasions may arise where our child custody clients to need advice from a criminal attorney during their divorce and child custody cases.
 Consequently, our family law firm works closely with criminal lawyers and will refer clients when the need arises.